 6. Rent a car for the day to hit lesser-known beaches

 As stated earlier, Mykonos can get crowded.
-Jake and I spent our first few days using the public bus system…which is great and so easy.
-One day we decided to rent a car and go to some areas the buses don't go to.
+Jake and I spent our first few days using the public bus system…which is great and very easy.
+One day we decided to rent a car and reach areas not on the bus route.

 Because you can cover the entire island in a day, you have the luxury of not having to map out every detail.
 Pick a few beaches you want to hit, maybe a restaurant or two, and then just wander from there or get recommendations from locals as you go.